 Project Lyme knows that creating a plan that best fits your needs can take some time.
 For this reason we have compiled a short list of free, helpful resources available to you.

 - National Suicide Prevention Lifeline 1-800-273-8255

 - National Alliance on Mental Illness (https://www.nami.org/help) Help Line can be reached Monday through Friday, 10 am–8 pm, ET.
 1-800-950-NAMI (6264) or (email@example.com)

 - Generation Lyme (https://www.genlyme.org/) is an initiative of Project Lyme that hosts weekly meet-ups supporting patients with Lyme disease.

 - Depression and Bipolar Support Alliance (dbsalliance.org) hosts in person or online support groups for people experiencing symptoms of Depression and Bipolar disorder.

 Watch This Educational Webinar

-Psychiatrist Jane Marke, Child and Adolescent Psychiatrist Rosalie Greenberg, as well as social worker and therapist Audrey Amir, will provide medical insight along with strategies to cope.
-Our panelists will also address frequently asked questions and seek to dispel confusion over psychiatric issues facing the community.
+Psychiatrist Jane Marke, Child and Adolescent Psychiatrist Rosalie Greenberg, as well as social worker and therapist Audrey Amir, provide medical insight along with strategies to cope.
+Our panelists also address frequently asked questions and seek to dispel confusion over psychiatric issues facing the community.